swissup/swissup.github.io/m2/extensions/ajaxsearch/configuration.md

 ##### Main

-- The max number of suggestions to be displayed.
-Defaults to 10.
+-   `Limit` - set up the max number of suggestions to be displayed.
-- If true, when suggestions are rendered, pattern matches for the current query in text nodes will be wrapped in a strong element with its class set to {{classNames.highlight}}.
-Defaults to true.
-- If false, the typeahead will not show a hint.
-Defaults to true.
-- The minimum character length needed before suggestions start searching.
-Defaults to 3.
-- Class Names - css class names used in templates
+-   `Highlight` - select **Yes** to enable a backlight for first letters of suggestion in the search box.
+-   `Hint` - select **Yes**.
+-   `Minimal Query length` - set up a minimum character length.

+##### Search providers

 ![Ajaxsearch configuration](/images/m2/ajaxsearch/configuration-suggestions.png)

-##### Providers

-- Product Suggestions is search by products
-- Category Suggestions is search by product categories
-- Page Suggestions is search by cms pages
-- Autocomplete Suggestions is search default magento search

-Each provider has two options:

-- Enable/Disable current searching provider
-- Limit for current searching provider
+Use our module to enable the advanced search through your website.
+By enabling settings in other words providers you will set up the search for products, categories, and CMS pages on the same page.
+In a **Limit** field please set up a minimum number of search results.